As a matter of stern fact, it is a horrible piece of cowardice for one nation to try murdering another just to see which one gets its way first.

 A young colt gallops about in the meadows, and frisks and rolls on the soft green turf, rejoicing in his youth and strength, but the young boy must take his college ‘sports’ as he takes his lessons – by rule and line and with more or less severity, under the control of a master.

 Boy does scrape into Sandhurst, but he has by now become a weak, spiritually enfeebled and lost creature and there is no health in him.
 He is soon expelled for drunkenness and finds himself ‘drifting like a wreck in a vast ocean’.
-Falling prey to gamblers, he is saved from absolute disgrace only by Miss Letty’s intervention – and that humiliation suddenly brings him to a realization of what he has become.
+Falling prey to gamblers, he is saved from absolute disgrace only by Miss Letty’s intervention – and the humiliation of needing her intervention suddenly brings him to a realization of what he has become.

 Seeking to redeem himself, he enlists in the Army as a private.
 Then comes the Boer War and he dreams that he might ‘do something great – for Miss Letty’s sake…’